asutosh2203/url-shortener-go/README.md

 ## 📌 Notes

-    - Redis keys are stored without expiration, ensuring persistent mapping unless manually deleted.
+    - Redis keys are now stored with an optional expiration time (TTL).
+If no TTL is provided, the shortened URL mapping persists indefinitely.

     - The current version is focused on core functionality; advanced features like rate limiting and analytics will come later.